-What Are Depletions & Interactions?
+What Are Drug-Nutrient Interactions?

-What Are Depletions & Interactions?
+What Are Drug-Nutrient Interactions?

 Your body functions because millions of chemical reactions are constantly going on inside you.
 Everything that you eat and drink influences those reactions, including foods, beverages, and drugs.

-Drugs are manufactured to help correct the body's chemistry when irregularities are caused by illness or genetic makeup.
+Medicines are manufactured to help correct the body's chemistry when irregularities are caused by illness or genetic makeup.
 When the body isn't working properly, drugs can often replace a missing chemical, block an unwanted reaction, or enhance a desired reaction

-|Side effect reduction/prevention—Taking these supplements may help reduce the likelihood and/or severity of a potential side effect caused by the medication.|
+|Reduce Side Effects:This substance may help reduce the likelihood and/or severity of a potential side effect caused by the medication.|

-|Reduced drug absorption/bioavailability—Avoid these supplements when taking this medication since the supplement may decrease the absorption and/or activity of the medication in the body.|
+|Reduces Effectiveness:When taking this medication, avoid this substance as it may decrease the medication's absorption and/or activity in the body.|

 Frequently Asked Questions